 Therefore, once you make your first purchase, you won't have to come up with hundreds or thousands more before purchasing more shares of the same mutual fund.
 If you want to gain access to several mutual funds with one purchase, you might consider buying a "fund of funds," which is a mutual fund that invests in other funds.
 This can provide diversification and keep you from building more money to meet minimums on great funds from companies like Vanguard and Fidelity.

 Mutual fund companies also have some share classes that charge higher initial purchases, such as Vanguard's Admiral Shares, which are usually $3,000 for the initial purchase.
 These shares typically have lower expense ratios, which can give a slight performance edge over long holding periods.

 Invest in ETFs as an Alternative to Mutual Funds

 The best alternative to mutual funds is exchange traded funds, also known as ETFs.
 Mutual funds and ETFs are similar in that they both enable investors to get exposure to dozens or hundreds of securities by purchasing just one fund.
 The primary difference is that ETFs trade intra-day like stocks, whereas mutual funds only trade at the end of the day.

 With regard to fees, ETFs don't have minimums.
 However, like stocks, ETFs usually have commissions or transaction fees every time you make a purchase.
-This fee is generally less than $15.
 However, investors may be able to trade some ETFs with no commissions or transaction fees.

 For example, Fidelity allows investors to trade certain ETFs, such as iShares, for no transaction fee.
 Vanguard allows their account holders to buy Vanguard ETFs at no commission or transaction fee.